Key Takeaways

 According to Thrawn, residents and attending physicians currently spend hundreds of hours each year on scheduling — hours that come directly out of clinical education and leadership development.
 That's the cost of the status quo.

-If your program is still building call schedules in Excel or relying on a tool that digitizes your manual work without replacing it, a consultation with Thrawn is a low-friction way to see what a finished schedule — built from your constraints, delivered for your review — actually looks like.
+If your program is still building call schedules in Excel or relying on a tool that digitizes your manual work without replacing it, a free scheduling consult with Thrawn is a low-friction way to see what a finished schedule — built from your constraints, delivered for your review — actually looks like.

 A schedule generator creates a complete schedule from your rules and constraints.
 A schedule viewer, like Amion, simply displays a schedule you built manually.
 True automation generates the schedule for you, rather than just helping you publish it.